holistic-web/toolbox/tools/markdown-renderer/README.md

 # Markdown Renderer

-This tool renders markdown using the [marked](https://www.npmjs.com/package/marked) package with some custom styling
+This tool renders markdown using the [marked](https://www.npmjs.com/package/marked) package with some custom styling.

 Hosted at http://markdown-renderer.holistic-toolbox.com